NastMz/light-query/README.md

 ## 🎯 Overview

 **light-query** is a modern data-fetching library that provides powerful async state management for React applications.
-Built with TypeScript, it offers intelligent caching, request deduplication, and automatic background updates while maintaining a simple and intuitive API.
+Built with TypeScript, it offers intelligent caching, concurrent request prevention, and automatic background updates while maintaining a simple and intuitive API.

 > **Note**: This library is designed for exploration and learning purposes.
 While fully functional and well-tested, it is not intended as a commercial solution.